 Mattress pads are thinner and therefore make less of an impact than toppers.
 Some people choose them if they aren’t sure whether they need a full bed topper, but keep in mind that mattress pads won’t add anywhere near as much comfort as a proper topper will.
 They are cheaper though and can add a layer of protection to help protect your bed from stains.

 Mattress protectors are the thinnest of the three but they play a very important role: they are designed to keep spills, dust, urine, dust mites and pesky bed bugs away from your mattress.
 We always recommend placing a protector over your mattress topper for maximum hygiene, and to help all of your accessories last longer, giving you more value for money in the long-term.

-How thick should my mattress topper be?
+How thick should a mattress topper be?

-Toppers can range in thickness greatly, from just an inch or two to eight inches or more.
+Mattress toppers can range in thickness greatly, from just an inch or two to eight inches or more.
 However, a happy medium for most is around four inches, and those under two inches should probably be avoided.

 A thin topper is unlikely to actually provide much extra support or cushioning, and in use you're likely to 'bottom out', meaning your pressure points won't really be feeling any difference compared to your mattress alone.

 Those that are too thick, however (especially standard memory foam toppers), will have you sinking deeply into the topper.
 While some might enjoy this, it can prove problematic when it comes to moving around in bed.
 You might find yourself feeling a little trapped, and if it doesn't spring back into shape immediately you could also struggle to get comfy when you change position.